Gasoline Brokers 2024

 Gasoline Trading Economics

 Various factors impact gasoline trading prices, with many price determinants rooted in its unrefined form of crude oil.
-The potential for demand-based price change was seen during the COVID-19 pandemic when gasoline trading prices plummeted due to the reduced use of vehicles during the global lockdowns.
+The potential for demand-based price changes have also been seen.

 Seasonal factors can also be a huge contributor, especially since a significant number of the refineries for gasoline are located on the Gulf Coast.
 Frequent adverse weather conditions in that region can subsequently impact the supply of crude oil to these refineries, as well as the delivery of gasoline from them.